GEOG 885

 • Demonstrates deep knowledge of the topic and the question

-• Actively "listening" to other participants
+• Actively "listens" to other participants

 • Offers clarification and/or follow-up that extends the conversation

-Unacceptable discussion participation:
+• Unacceptable discussion participation

 • Offers little commentary